Chris Evert: Personal life

-While playing a match at the 1978 U.S. Open, Evert was wearing a diamond line bracelet, which fell from her wrist to the surface of the court.
+While playing a match at the 1978 US Open, a diamond line bracelet Evert was wearing, given to her by Connors, fell from her wrist to the surface of the court.
 She said about this, "I dropped my tennis bracelet", and since then diamond line bracelets have also been called "tennis bracelets".

 In 1979, Evert married British tennis player John Lloyd and changed her name to Chris Evert Lloyd.
 After her affair with British singer and actor Adam Faith, the couple separated, but reconciled and chronicled their marriage in a biography Lloyd On Lloyd co-authored by Carol Thatcher.
 The couple divorced in April 1987.

-In 1988, Evert married downhill skier Andy Mill, who had been introduced to her by Martina Navratilova.
-They have three sons: Alexander (b.
-1991), Nicholas (b.
-1994) and Colton (b.
-1996).
+In 1988, Evert married American downhill skier Andy Mill, who had been introduced to her by Martina Navratilova.
+They have three sons.
 On November 13, 2006, Evert filed for divorce.
-The divorce was finalized on December 4, 2006, with Evert paying Mill a settlement of U.S. $7 million in cash and securities.
+The divorce was finalized on December 4, 2006, with Evert paying Mill a settlement of US$7 million in cash and securities.

 On June 28, 2008, Evert married her third husband, Australian golfer Greg Norman in the Bahamas.
 On October 2, 2009, they announced they were separating after 15 months.
-Their divorce became final on December 8, 2009.
+Their divorce was finalized on December 8, 2009.

-In 2021, Evert became a supporter of the new Women's Sports Policy Working Group, formed in response to President Joe Biden's executive order that mandates blanket inclusion for all transgender female athletes.
+In 2021, Evert became a supporter of the new Women's Sports Policy Working Group, formed in opposition to President Joe Biden's executive order that mandates blanket inclusion for all transgender female athletes.

 Evert's sister, Jeanne, died of ovarian cancer following a two-year illness.
-Chris Evert underwent a preventative hysterectomy after learning she carried the BRCA gene mutation.
-Cancer was uncovered in her resected Fallopian tubes in 2022.
+Chris Evert underwent a preventive hysterectomy after learning she carried the BRCA gene mutation.
+Cancer was uncovered in her resected fallopian tubes in 2022.
 In May 2022, it was reported that Evert had completed chemotherapy treatment for her ovarian cancer.
 She stated her doctor told her there was a 90% chance the cancer would never return due to it being diagnosed early.
+In December 2023, she announced she had been diagnosed with a recurrence of cancer and is undergoing treatment again.
+She beat cancer the following year.

 Current work

 Evert owns the Evert Tennis Academy with her brother John in Boca Raton, Florida and helps coach the Saint Andrew's School's high school tennis team.
 She contributes to Tennis magazine, of which she is also publisher.
 In June 2011, she joined ESPN as a tennis commentator for Grand Slam tournaments.
 In 2015, she launched a line of tennis and active apparel in collaboration with Tail Activewear called Chrissie by Tail.
 She was also a member of the Athlete Advisory Committee for the 2019 Aurora Games.

+On June 10, 2023, Evert presented the 2023 Women's French Open Singles tournament trophy to Iga Świątek at Roland-Garros.
+Evert had won one of her own seven French Open titles forty years earlier in 1983.